lwhorton/suntribe-code-challenge/README.md

 You may organize the code of your implementation in any way you deem appropriate, but you must not modify the `challenge-test` namespace.
 You may add additional tests in separate namespaces.
 You may introduce additional dependencies and make other modifications to the
 `deps.edn` file, but you must not modify the `:test` alias.
+Either hard-won Clojure-only solutions or solutions applying external libraries to do the heavy lifting are appropriate.

 ### Scale of the Challenge
 A performance-optimized solution to the problem is difficult.
 We have implemented a correct solution in less than fifty lines of documented Clojure code with no additional dependencies but leveraging many capabilities of the underlying `org.threeten.extra/LocalDateRange` class.
 It takes about 15 seconds to complete the test suite on a 2023 MacBook Pro with an Apple M2 Pro processor and 32G of RAM.
-We have also implemented an efficient solution in less then seventy lines of documented Clojure code with no additional dependencies.
-It takes about two seconds to complete the test suite on the same machine; most of that time is spent loading Clojure itself.
+We have also implemented an efficient solution in less than one hundred lines of documented Clojure code with no additional dependencies.
+It takes about two seconds to complete the test suite on the same machine and most of that time is spent loading Clojure itself.

 ### Hints, maybe helpful
 Our simple solution evolved from the observation that a LocalDateRange object can be represented (inefficiently) by a sequence of